blueberryapps/translation-engine/README.md

   # when something changed (default is false)
   config.use_catcher      = true

+  # for production envs you don't want to send translations
+  # so if use_catcher is true you can disable sending them by this option:
+  config.disable_sending_translations = true

   # Timeout for connecting to translation server
   # config.timeout = 5